-For the better understanding and use of the Material Safety Data Sheet, some terms are explained below:
+For the better understanding and use of the Material Safety Data Sheet(MSDS), some terms are explained below:

-Indicates alternate name of a material e.g. Di-methyl ketone or 2-Propanone for Acetone.
+Indicates the alternate name of a material e.g. Di-methyl ketone or 2-Propanone for Acetone.

 - Trade Name:

-General classification is organic or inorganic.
-Hazard wise classification can be flammable, explosive, toxic or poisonous, corrosive, reactive, infectious, oxidising, radioactive etc.
+The general classification is organic or inorganic.
+Hazard wise classification can be flammable, explosive, toxic or poisonous, corrosive, reactive, infectious, oxidizing, radioactive etc.

 - CAS No:

 It is Chemical Abstracts Service number to provide a single unique identifier with naming the chemical.
 E.g. CAS No. For acetic acid is 64-19-7.
 It does not indicate the hazards of a material.

 It is United Nations four-digit number assigned to potentially hazardous material (e.g Ammonia UN No. 1005) or Class of material (e.g. corrosive liquids UN No. 1760)

 These numbers are internationally recognized and used by emergency response personnel (including firefighters) to identify material during transport emergencies.
 UN, Hazchem, NA and PIN numbers have the same uses.

 Hazchem (hazardous chemical) Code or EAC (Emergency Action Code) is an emergency code confirmed by the Health & Safety Executive UK.
 It consists of number (1 to 4) followed by one or two letters and signifies type of a fire extinguisher required, type of personal protective equipment required, whether the spillage should be contained or diluted with water, whether the material is received and whether evacuation of the surrounding area necessary.
 Hazchem No. Of Sodium cynide is 4X and that of Vinyl chloride is 2WE.